tombresee/Coding_RL/README.md

 Coding Reinforcement Learning
 ==================================

 This is an educational resource produced by OpenAI that makes it easier to learn about deep reinforcement learning (deep RL).

 For the unfamiliar: [reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning) (RL) is a machine learning approach for teaching agents how to solve tasks by trial and error.
 Deep RL refers to the combination of RL with [deep learning](http://ufldl.stanford.edu/tutorial/).

+Deep reinforcement learning is the combination of reinforcement learning (RL) and deep learning.
+This field of research has been able to solve a wide range of complex decisionmaking tasks that were previously out of reach for a machine.

 This module contains a variety of helpful resources, including: